Madha Gaja Raja: Theatrical

 Promotional campaigns for Madha Gaja Raja started in November 2012, with an initial release window of Pongal (mid-January 2013) announced by Gemini Film Circuit.
 However, Vishal's other film Samar had been long-delayed and it's makers wanted to release the film on the same date, and the actor tried to ensure both films did not clash.
 As a result, Madha Gaja Raja was put on hold until the release of Samar.
 Furthermore, the failure of Kadal (2013), which Gemini Film Circuit had co-produced and distributed, also affected the financial prospects of the company and distributors of the film wanted compensation before Madha Gaja Raja was released.

 After nine months of little information about the project, the producers announced their intentions of releasing the film on 9 September 2013 to coincide with the festival of Ganesh Chaturthi.
 However, the plans were put on hold after an Australian national named Santhanam successfully appealed for a court injunction to stop the film's release in September 2013.
 He claimed that Gemini Film Circuit had agreed to pay him a sum of ₹6 million for his services of providing production facilities during the team's schedule in Australia but had failed to make the payment.
 Under financial restraints, Gemini Film Circuit had also sold on the film to Vishal's newly launched production studio, Vishal Film Factory, but failed to inform Vishal of the outstanding payment which had to be made to Santhanam.
 The High Court subsequently had put a stay order on the release of the film until the issue was sorted.

 Vishal took up the responsibility in trying to release the film but was unsuccessful.
 He later disassociated from the film and Gemini Film Circuit acquired the film again from the actor.
 P. T. Selvakumar contemplated purchasing the film's distributing rights and planned to release the film on 7 March 2014, but the idea was dropped.
 Sundar and Vishal subsequently moved on to finish and release another film together during the period of delay, Aambala (2015).
 In November 2015, Vishal reportedly pledged that he would take action to release the film by December 2015, although it did not happen.
-The plans to release on 29 April 2016 also failed and the film remained unreleased.
+Plans to release the film on 29 April 2016 also failed.

-In 2024, Sundar said he did not understand why the film was still unreleased and mentioned him and Vishal having requested the production company to sell the distribution rights to them.
+In 2024, Sundar said he did not understand why the film was still unreleased and mentioned himself and Vishal having requested the production company to sell the distribution rights to them.
 In January 2025, it was announced that the film would release on 12 January that month, during the Pongal weekend.
+The film subsequently premiered on 11 January and had a wide release the next day.
 A Telugu-dubbed version with the same title was released on 31 January 2025.

 Home media

-As of June 2025, the film is yet to be available on any streaming service due to alleged logistical issues.
+As of September 2026, the film is yet to be available on any streaming service due to alleged logistical issues.